Best Tripod Head: Manfrotto Nitrotech N8

 As of this writing, LaCie hasn’t released pricing for the 2big Dock, but they did say that the 2big Dock will be available for purchase in 12TB, 16TB and 20TB versions in summer 2017.

-Best Monitor: SmallHD FOCUSSmallHD FOCUS is built for outdoor use in sunny locations with its bring 800 nit display, which SmallHD claims is two to three times brighter than the LCD screen on the average camera and has more pixels per inch than an iPad’s Retina display.
+The SmallHD FOCUS is built for outdoor use in sunny locations with its bring 800 nit display, which SmallHD claims is two to three times brighter than the LCD screen on the average camera and has more pixels per inch than an iPad’s Retina display.
 The FOCUS also features simple touchscreen navigation.

 The SmallHD FOCUS includes a number of professional shot assist tools such as a waveform monitor, false color and focus assist.
 The FOCUS can also be loaded with 3D LUTs for in the field previewing.
 This make it easier to shoot in Log profiles.